-Toyota → revolutionized the technical side of lean production with inclusion of product complexity (for customer benefit).
-More importantly it revolutionized the social dimension, respecting workers brains as well as their hands (so factory workers become knowledge workers, the scientists).
+Toyota → revolutionized the technical side of lean production by adapting it to allow product complexity (for customer benefit).
+More importantly, it revolutionized the social dimension, which involved respecting workers’ brains, not just their hands — so factory workers become knowledge workers, the scientists.

 It’s interesting to revisit this post, given news from August about Starbucks again looking to “rethink almost everything.”